Deeding Property to an LLC

 Introduction

-General Theory of Asset Protection
+Asset Protection Strategies

-A sound asset protection structure (1) creates barriers to personal liability with one or more LLCs, at least one of which should be a series company if multiple properties or assets are involved (we prefer Texas and Nevada, two top asset protection states with similar statutes); (2) maximizes anonymity in the public records; (3) utilizes homestead protections afforded individuals by the Texas Constitution and Property Code; (4) deters lawsuits and judgment creditors; and, (5) in the event of suit, exhausts their determination and resources.
-Planning ahead is critical, particularly in the context of property ownership, since the range and benefit of asset protection measures decrease significantly after suit is threatened or filed.
+Deeding property to an LLC is part of sound asset protection strategy for real estate investors.
+Such a strategy (1) creates barriers to personal liability with one or more LLCs, at least one of which should be a series company if multiple properties or assets are involved (we prefer Texas and Nevada, two top asset protection states with similar statutes); (2) maximizes anonymity in the public records; (3) utilizes homestead protections afforded individuals by the Texas Constitution and Property Code; (4) deters lawsuits and judgment creditors; and, (5) in the event of suit, exhausts their determination and resources.

-The series LLC is now the holding vehicle of choice for many real estate investors.
-Unlike a traditional LLC (which owns its assets in a single pool) a series company permits the LLC to hold multiple properties in separate, insulated compartments-Series A, Series B, and so forth.
+Unlike a traditional LLC (which owns its assets in a single pool) a series company can hold multiple properties in separate, insulated compartments—Series A, Series B, and so forth.
 The assets and liabilities of each series are confined to that series only and are segregated from the assets and liabilities of other series.
 So if there is a lawsuit or a foreclosure that affects property in Series A, then other series (Series B, Series C, and so forth) are not affected or liable for the outcome.

-Lenders’ Views on a Specific Series as Borrower
+Lenders’ Views on a Series as Borrower

-In practical application, lenders vary on their willingness to approve a specific series as a borrower on a note and deed of trust.
+Lenders vary on their willingness to approve a specific series as a borrower on a note and deed of trust.
 While BOC Section 101.605 expressly grants individual series power to “acquire, sell, and hold title to assets of the series, including real property, personal property, and intangible property” and to “grant liens and security interests in assets of the series,” many lenders have focused on the fact that—notwithstanding such expressly-granted powers—an individual series is not technically, standing alone, a legal entity.
 This is true in Texas even though a series can obtain its own EIN and be treated separately for federal tax purposes; a series may have its own bank account; and BOC Section 1.201(b)(27) states that a series falls within the definition of a legal “person.”

 Accordingly, many banks and other lenders have applied the most conservative interpretation of the BOC and require that the series LLC at large (no series designation) be shown as borrower on the note and deed of trust and as grantee on the warranty deed.
 For investors wishing to hold assets in individual series, this is only a temporary obstacle, since post-closing the asset can then be deeded into its intended series—generally without any due-on-sale-based objection from the bank.